cerebral/cerebral/packages/docs/content/best-practices/05_storing-server-data.en.md

 })
 ```

 Now we have a really good data structure for doing lookups of users, but we also have a powerful concept of producing an array of data that the view can use.
-The good thing is that these computed will only run when their depending state needs them and they are in use in the view.
+The good thing is that these computed will only run when their depending state changes and they are in use in the view.

 What is also important to remember here is that doing these kind of plain javascript computations is extremely fast, it is rendering the view that takes time.